nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 0xffff000001b50278:     0xf16b8d31cc4fae00
 pwndbg>
 ```
-After fidling around a bit, I found that the above address constantly contained an address that pointed to the current task struct.
+After fiddling around a bit, I found that the above address constantly contained an address that pointed to the current task struct.
 Since that region of memory wasn't contigous with the kernel's memory, I had to find another leak in kernel memory for that particular memory region.
 ```
 pwndbg> search --dword 0xbd5bf568 [pt_ffffbd5bf5290]
 Searching for a 4-byte integer: b'h\xf5[\xbd'